Disclosure: Our team is always looking for things we think our readers will value. We can receive compensation for publishing this article.

 9. Naval Action

-It may still be in Early Access on Steam, but that doesn’t stop Naval Action laying anchor in the top of this genre.
-Giving you the helm of an 18th-century vessel, you take to the open seas in a huge online environment with other players.
+Giving you the helm of an 18th-century vessel, Naval Action sees you take to the open seas in a huge online environment with other players.
 With battles of up to 50 ships, realistic damage physics, and navigation that demands you use landmarks and the stars, this game not only doesn’t hold your hand – it cuts it off and replaces it with a hook.

-If you’re a fan of 17th-century ships but prefer a bit more small scale naval action, try Windward, an online game from developer Tasharen.
+If you’re a fan of 17th-century ships but prefer a bit more small scale naval action, try Windward, an online open-world game from developer Tasharen.
 In Windward, you play in teams of four, using your ships to take over as many structures as you can on the map.
-It’s not as graphically advanced as some of the naval battle games on the list, but for a browser game, its still pretty impressive.
+It’s not as graphically advanced as some of the naval battle games on the list, but it’s still pretty impressive.

 The above games are all limited to naval battles, but here are a few honorable mentions of games that feature great naval warfare in some way or form.